BKinya/Android-FAQ/README.md

 - Attending major conferences like Google I/O, Android Dev Summit, Kotlin Conf', Droidcon conferences across the world.
 Updates and new developemnt are announced during the conferences.
 - Follow top Android Developers on Twitter, and LinkedIn.
 - Attend developer meetups.
 Check out [Android254](https://twitter.com/254androiddevs), [Kotlin Kenya](https://twitter.com/kotlinkenya) if in Nairobi, Kenya
 - Listen to Android Podcasts.
 Some of my favourites are [Android Developers Backstage](http://adbackstage.libsyn.com), [Fragmented Podcast](https://fragmentedpodcast.com)
-- Subscribe to Android newsletters: Android Weekly, Kotlin weekly, effective android.
+- Subscribe to Android newsletters: [Android Weekly](https://androidweekly.net/), [Kotlin Weekly](http://kotlinweekly.net/), [Effective Android](https://newsletter.jorgecastillo.dev/).
 - Subscribe  to Android Youtube channels: [Android Developers](https://www.youtube.com/@AndroidDevelopers)
 - Read Documentation.
 - Try new APIs on your projects.
 You learn more by experimenting.

-### What topics do should I learn before applying for my first Android job?
+### What topics should I learn before applying for my first Android job?
 For your first role, make sure you master the basics in Android.
 Some of the things to consider include:
-- Working Kotlin Knowledge
+- Working `Kotlin` Knowledge
-- Layouts either using XML or Compose
+- Layouts either using `XML` or `Compose`
 - Navigation
 - Android SDK and API version
 - Storing data locally in an app